-Expenses by natur 70 IAS 1:104 If expenses are classified by function, disclose additional information of expenses by nature.
+Expenses by nature IAS 1:104 If expenses are classified by function, disclose additional information of IA3 1.104 expenses by nature, including depreciation and amortisation expense and employee benefits expense.
 BDO Comment IAS 1:104 does not require a full analysis of expense by their nature.
 The level of detail included in note 5 is greater than is strictly required.
 Some items included here are as a result of disclosure requirements noted elsewhere.
 IAS 1:97 Separate disclosure of material items of expense.
 Co Act comment This disclosure is consistent with the requirement to disclose the amount, nature and effect of income and expenditure which are of exceptional size or incidence in accordance with Sch 1(69) (2) IAS 20.39(b) Disclose the nature and extent of government grants separately from other forms of government assistance (not applicable for these template accounts).
-IAS 16:74(d) Disclose compensation relating to items of property, plant and equipment that were impaired, lost, or given up.
-IAS 2:36(d) IAS 2:36(e) Disclose inventories recognised as an expense.
-Disclose the write-down of any inventories to fair value less costs to sell.
-IAS 21:52(a) Disclose foreign exchange differences recognised in profit or loss (except from financial instruments measured at fair value through profit or loss).
-IAS 38:126 Disclose research and development costs.
-IAS 40:76(d) Disclose net gains/losses on investment properties at fair value.
+IAS 16:74A(b) If not presented separately in the Statement of comprehensive income, disclose the amounts of proceeds and cost included in profit or loss in accordance with paragraph 20A that relate to items produced that are not an output of the entity's ordinary activities, and which line item(s) in the statement of comprehensive income include(s) such proceeds and cost.
+FRS 101:8(iA) FRS 101 (Reduced Disclosures) Layout Limited has taken advantage of the exemption under FRS 101 paragraph 8(iA) not to disclose the amount of proceeds and cost included in profit or loss that relate to items produced that are not an output of the entity's ordinary activities IAS 2:36(d) IAS 2:36(e) Disclose inventories recognised as an expense.
+Disclose the write-down of any inventories recognised as an expense.
+IAS 21:52(a) Disclose foreign exchange differences recognised in profit or loss (except from financial instruments measured at fair value through profit or loss in accordance with IFRS 9).
+IAS 38:126 Disclose research and development costs recognised as an expense during the period.
+IAS 40:76(d) Disclose net gains/losses from fair value adjustments on investment properties measured at fair value.
 IFRS 15:113(b) Disclose any impairment losses recognised (in accordance with IFRS 9) on any receivables or contract assets arising from an entity's contracts with customers separately from impairment losses from other contracts.
 IAS 1:82(ba) The profit or loss section or the statement of profit or loss shall include line items for: (ba) impairment losses (including reversals of impairment losses or impairment gains) determined in accordance with Section 5.5 of IFRS 9.
 Co Act comment This disclosure was not given on the face of the income statement as the FRS 101 AG1(i) exemption was taken.
-It is disclosed in this note to comply with the requirement to disclose the amount, nature and effect of expenditure which are of exceptional size or incidence in accordance with Sch 1(69) (2), and IFRS 15:113(b) requirements (see p47).
+It is disclosed in this note to comply with the requirement to disclose the amount, nature and effect of expenditure which are of exceptional size or incidence in accordance with Sch 1(69) (2), and IFRS 15:113(b) requirements.
 IAS 1:104 Disclose employee benefit expenses.
-NOTE - See next gassets guidance notes page for disclosure in relation to fixed assets and right-of-use Other operating in ncome IAS 40:75(f) Disclose specific items recognised in profit or loss, including rental income from investment properties.
+IAS 40:75(f) Disclose specific items recognised in profit or loss, including rental income from investment properties.
 IFRS 16:90(b) A lessor shall disclose for operating leases, lease income, separately disclosing income relating to variable lease payments that do not depend on an index or a rate.

-FRS 101 provides an exemption from this requirement, so the split has not been given but total rental income has in order to comply with IAS 40.
+FRS 101:8(eB) FRS 101 provides an exemption from this requirement, so the split has not been given but total rental income has in order to comply with IAS 40.